eronsaxon/eronsaxon.github.io/about.md

 <Br>

  Summary: I have a PhD in Chemistry from the University of Wisconsin-Milwaukee under the supervision of Dr. Xiaohua Peng.
-I am looking for more work related to organic chemistry and synthesis.
 My research and work was related to the design, synthesis and investigation of novel boron-based theranostic small molecules intended to be used as both selective anticancer agents and profluorophores.

 <Br>